Olwiba/skippr/README.md

 # Skippr

-**A self-hosted Docker-based development environment for coding from anywhere, on any device.**
+**A self-hosted development environment for coding from anywhere, on any device.**

-Skippr gives you a full-featured terminal accessible from your browser, optimized for mobile development with Claude Code.
+Skippr gives you a full-featured terminal accessible from your browser.
 Deploy once, code from your phone, tablet, or any browser.

 ---